 - Being born to a mother who had gestational diabetes.

 Treatment will vary from person to person.
-Please contact your doctor and see a qualified diabetic team to understand what treatment is best for you.
-It may be suggested that you make lifestyle changes.
+Please contact your doctor and see a qualified diabetes support team to understand what treatment is best for you.
 In some cases medication may be required.
-Note: What works for one person will not necessarily work for another – no two diabetics are alike.
+Note: What works for one person will not necessarily work for another – no two people with diabetes are alike.

 Healthy lifestyle choices can help you prevent prediabetes and its progression to Type 2 diabetes.
 However, it is sometimes genetic and unavoidable.
 If you are given a Prediabetes diagnosis, know that you can better manage it with a healthy lifestyle – this includes eating well and exercising.